COVID-19: Positivity rate falls below 3 per cent in Delhi; 1604 new cases | Health

 The city had recorded a positivity rate of 30.6 per cent on January 14, the highest during the ongoing wave of the pandemic.
 It took just 10 days for daily cases to drop below the 10,000-mark.

-The surge in ases in Delhi during the third wave of the pandemic was due to the Omicron variant of the virus which is highly transmissible.
+The surge in cases in Delhi during the third wave of the pandemic was due to the Omicron variant of the virus which is highly transmissible.

 Several families in a large number of neighbourhoods had tested positive, but medical experts have said that since the infection had happened at the same time, the recovery too has been quicker for the community as a whole, and there was a less chance of more spread of infection as people have been largely home isolated with a very little number of patients needing hospitalisation this time.